 Page Reviewed / Updated - Jun.
 2016

 Cost of Care Calculator

-The lowest cost adult day care can be found in Winter Haven, Sebring and Tallahassee where the daily rate is around $55.
-The highest priced adult day care is found in the areas around Cape Coral, Clearwater, Sarasota and Homosassa Springs where the costs range from $75 - $80 per day.
+In Florida, the average daily rate paid for adult day care in 2016 is $65.
+While this may seem pricey, adult day care is still far and away the most affordable type of senior care available.
+The lowest cost adult day care can be found in Crestview, Deltona, Sebastian, Sebring, and Tallahassee, where the daily rate is around $55.
+The highest priced adult day care is found in the areas around Jacksonville, North Port, Pensacola, Punta Gorda, and The Villages, where the costs range from $80 - $95 per day.

 To help families find affordable care in Florida, we've partnered with several organizations that maintain databases of care providers.
 Through these partnerships we are able to provide free services that match an individual's specific care needs with affordable care providers in their preferred geographic area.
 Click here to get started.